Carolinabtt/finance/README.md

  This repository contains scripts for stocks and founds analysis

-## tiker_sector.py
+## ticker_sector.py
-Creates a dataframe with the ticker codes of all companies and collect its industry sectors from Wikipedia website
+Creates a dataframe with all companies ticker codes and a new variable with its industry sectors scraping a Wikipedia website

+## founds_analysis.py
+Collects daily and monthly price evolution of funds and export it to a xlsx file

+## portfolio.py
+Script to create custom portfolios